 Craft and fine artists improve their skills through practice and repetition.
-A bachelor’s degree is the common for these artists.
+Formal education is often helpful for these artists.

 Most fine artists pursue postsecondary education to improve their skills and job prospects.
 A formal educational credential is typically not needed to be a craft artist.
 However, it is difficult to gain adequate artistic skills without some formal education.
 For example, high school art classes can teach prospective craft artists the basic drawing skills they need.